 Bryan has been coming up with ideas and implementing most all of them since WTC was started in about 2010.
+Please do not give him any more ideas.

-Bryan and Julie's son Zachary is currently serving in the US Army and based in North Carolina with his wife Madeline.
 Zachary was a big part of WTC in it's early years, where he was shaped into the man he is today by working for his parents and helping in the greenhouse, farmer's market, and whatever sort of manual labor was needed.

 We're hoping someday they'll come back and settle next door...fingers crossed!
 (No pressure, guys.)